corda/corda/docs/source/api-persistence.rst

 .. literalinclude:: ../../finance/src/main/kotlin/net/corda/finance/schemas/CashSchemaV1.kt
     :language: kotlin

-.. note:: If Cordapp needs to be portable between Corda OS (running against H2) and Corda Enterprise (running against a standalone database), consider database vendors specific requirements.
+.. note:: If Cordapp needs to be portable between Corda OS (running against H2) and Corda Enterprise (running against a standalone database),
+          consider database vendors specific requirements.
-          Ensure that table and column names are compatible with the naming convention of database vendors for which the Cordapp will be deployed, e.g. prior to Oracle 12.2 the maximum length of table/column name is 30 bytes.
+          Ensure that table and column names are compatible with the naming convention of the database vendors for which the Cordapp will be deployed, e.g. for Oracle database, prior to version 12.2 the maximum length of table/column name is 30 bytes (the exact number of characters depends on the database encoding).

 Identity mapping
 ----------------